 Maximizing communication potential through early education, family support and community audiology services.

-Our agency provides affordable child care services on a sliding scale, combined with age appropriate educational programs to income eligible families with qualifying needs.
+Chico Community Children’s Center provides childcare services on a sliding scale, combined with age appropriate educational programs to low income families with qualifying needs.

 Helping deprived, excluded and vulnerable children have the capacity to become young adults and leaders who bring lasting and positive change to their communities.

-Because we care about orphans and vulnerable children worldwide, we provide for their welfare and education, rescuing them from abuse and creating brighter futures.
+Because we care about orphans and vulnerable children, we provide for their welfare and education, rescuing them from abuse and exploitation, creating brighter futures.

-Providing early education and social services for new immigrant and bilingual/bicultural families in San Francisco.
-Integrating these families into American society while maintaining cultural identity.
+CCCC provides early education and social services to immigrant families in SF integrating them into American society to gain economic stability while maintaining cultural identity.

 We serve over 140,000 members of the community annually, sparking intercultural discovery through art, education, and engagement.